The Basics of Door Locks - Switching to igloohome

 Switching to the igloohome Smart Lock

-Now that we have briefly introduced the most common types of main door locks, we take a look at our igloohome Deadbolt range and our igloohome Mortise Range to show you how you can make the switch from your existing lock to our smart locks.
+Now that we have briefly introduced the most common types of main door locks, we take a look at the models our igloohome smart lock come in, and how you can make the switch from your existing lock to our smart lock.

-The igloohome deadbolt range comes without a handle, which makes it a great add-on if you already have an existing handle.
-The bolt tongue protrudes or retracts when the lock is locked or unlocked.
-It requires 2 holes to be cut into the door.
-The is similar to that of the deadbolt mentioned above - bored cylindrical mounting.
+Both models require 2 holes to be cut into the door.
+This is similar to that of the deadbolt mentioned above - bored cylindrical mounting.

 Making The Switch to igloohome

-Install the igloohome deadbolt above the existing lock.
+Install the igloohome smart lock (deadbolt model) above the existing lock.
 You will continue to use your existing handle, but our bolt will provide the locking mechanism.
-You can still use the existing locking mechanism on your mortise lock as a second layer of security when you are travelling.
+You can still use the existing locking mechanism on your mortice lock as a second layer of security when you are travelling.

-Replace the existing deadbolt with the igloohome deadbolt at the same location - do note that this is subject to installation assessment (done after purchase), but it is usually a straightforward process to swap out the existing deadbolt with ours.
+Replace the existing deadbolt with the igloohome smart lock (deadbolt model) at the same location - do note that this is subject to installation assessment (done after purchase), but it is usually a straightforward process to swap out the existing deadbolt with ours.

 If You Have An Existing Latch